 Tlingit and petroglyphs

-Join your Alaskan guide on a journey through time to learn about the history of Wrangell’s first nation, the Tlingit.
-Visit Chief Shakes Tribal House and celebrate the heritage of this ancient people with legends that have been passed down through generations.
-Then, learn about Alaska’s third oldest city at the Wrangell Museum, and discover ancient petroglyphs while combing Petroglyph Beach.
+Join your Alaskan guide on a journey through time to learn about the history of Wrangell’s First Nation, the Tlingit.
+Visit Chief Shakes Tribal House and celebrate the heritage of this ancient people with stories that have been passed down through generations.
+Learn about Alaska’s third-oldest city at the Wrangell Museum, and then discover ancient petroglyphs while combing Petroglyph Beach.

-Remarks/requirements: Comfortable walking shoes are recommended; flash photography is restricted inside the museum; bottled water and petroglyph rubbing souvenir are included
+Remarks/requirements: We recommend wearing comfortable walking shoes.
+Flash photography is restricted inside the museum.
+Bottled water and petroglyph rubbing souvenir are included.

-Wheelchair accessible: Chief Shakes Tribal house & Wrangell Museum are wheelchair accessible.
-Petroglyph beach itself is not accessible by wheelchair, however the observing deck is wheelchair accessible.
+Wheelchair accessible: Chief Shakes Tribal House & Wrangell Museum are wheelchair accessible.
+Petroglyph Beach is not accessible by wheelchair.
+However, the observation deck is wheelchair accessible.
 Shuttle buses do not have wheelchair loading ramps.